 The focus of EAP is not riding or horsemanship, it takes place purely on the ground.
 The therapy involves activities with the horses which will require the client or group to apply skills such as assertiveness, problem-solving, taking responsibility, relationship building and leadership.

 This alternative but highly successful treatment method rapidly breaks down defence barriers, providing immediate cause and effect situations and promoting change from dysfunctional patterns to successful ones.

 EAP is a powerful and effective therapeutic approach that uses the dynamic nature of horses to address addiction and a variety of mental health and human development needs including challenging behaviour, attention deficit disorder, depression, abuse issues, eating disorders and relationship problems.

 LEAP’s purpose is to provide safe and healing Equine Facilitated Psychotherapy (EFP) and Equine Facilitated Learning (EFL) for individuals and groups, and to provide high quality, professional training for those who wish to become EFP/L practitioners.

-Mike Delaney is Director, Senior EFP/L Practitioner and Trainer at LEAP.
+Mike Delaney is a Senior EFP/L Practitioner and Trainer at LEAP.
 Click here for more.